Ranking Metrics: Extending Acceptability and Performance Indexes: Introduction

 The remainder of the paper is structured as follows.
-In Section \ref{Sec: Rank-metric}, we introduce the definition of ranking metric, study the property of cash-quasiconcavity and explore its relationship with other established properties in the performance measurement literature.
-Our aim is also to clarify the roles of quasi-star-shapedness and star-shapedness, properties recently introduced into the theory of risk measures and acceptability indices \citep{Castagnoli2022,Han2024,Righi2024}.
+In Section \ref{Sec: Rank-metric}, we introduce the definition of ranking metric, study the property of cash-quasiconcavity, its decision theoretic justification and explore its relationship with other established properties in the performance measurement literature.
+Our aim is also to clarify the interpretation of quasi-star-shapedness and star-shapedness, properties recently introduced into the theory of risk measures and acceptability indices \citep{Castagnoli2022,Han2024,Righi2024} and their link to cash-quasiconcavity.
 Then, in Section \ref{sec:rank-metric-charact}, we provide a unified axiomatic framework for ranking metrics.
 We show that any monotone, cash-quasiconcave ranking metric admits representations in terms of decreasing families of cash-convex acceptance sets and increasing families of cash-quasiconvex risk measures.
 This enables the construction of new performance measures that allow for deeper comparisons across portfolios, institutions, and contexts.
-In Section \ref{sec:Rank_Metr_exam}, we present several examples of ranking metrics, encompassing both classical reward-to-risk performance ratios (such as RAROC, GLR, and Omega) and newly constructed metrics generated by families of risk measures and representing monetary values — including expected-loss and certainty-equivalent functionals and $\Lambda$-quantiles.
+In Section \ref{sec:Rank_Metr_exam}, we present several examples of ranking metrics, encompassing both classical reward-to-risk performance ratios (such as RAROC, GLR, and Omega) and newly constructed metrics generated by families of risk measures and representing monetary values -- including expected-loss and certainty-equivalent functionals and $\Lambda$-quantiles.
 We also identify the conditions under which these ranking metrics satisfy cash-(sub or sup)-additivity properties.
 Particular attention is devoted to a novel class of ranking metrics inspired by bibliometric indices (e.g., the $h$-index and related measures), discussed in Subsection \ref{sub_biblio_index}.
 Finally, Section \ref{sec: emp_app} illustrates the framework through empirical analyses based on real data.
-Although the concept of a ranking metric is general and applicable across various domains, our focus is on financial performance and climate-risk resiliance.
+Although the concept of a ranking metric is general and applicable across various domains, our focus is on financial performance and climate-risk resilience.
 The first application compares portfolio rankings obtained from different metrics, examining their interpretation and implications for practitioners.
-We show that identical datasets can yield markedly different orderings depending on the chosen metric, underscoring the economic relevance of selecting a ranking rule consistent with specific performance objectives or constraints.
-A complementary analysis compares European regions’ climate-risk-related loss exposures and their insurance implications, while a final study explores optimal portfolio allocation under alternative ranking metrics.
+We show that identical datasets can yield markedly different orderings depending on the chosen metric, highlighting the economic relevance of selecting a ranking rule consistent with specific performance objectives or constraints.
+A complementary analysis compares European regions’ climate-risk-related loss, while a final study explores optimal portfolio allocation under alternative ranking metrics.